dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

 **For the rest of the year 2024 we meet in person every week in Luddy Hall BCIF 0002, every Wednesday 5:00-6:30 PM.
-(See Teams and email announcements for more details.)**
+(See Teams and email announcements for more details.)
+Starting August 2024 we will have new meeting times and locations.**

 **[The Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/) meetings are in Luddy Hall BLIF 0002 every Thursday 5:00-6:30 PM.**